oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"###"} cl_program
 @todo Zack any details about program sharing
-- clBuildProgram or clCompileProgram/clLinkProgram must be called prior to $xDeviceRegisterCLProgram
+- clBuildProgram or clCompileProgram/clLinkProgram must be called prior to ${x}DeviceRegisterCLProgram

 ${"###"} cl_command_queue
 @todo Brandon any details about command queue sharing